Orthogonal Latin Squares of Order Ten with Two Relations: A SAT Investigation: Background

 \begin{proposition}[{\cite[Prop.~5.4]{howardthesis}}] Every nonempty relation in a 4-net of order $n\equiv2\pmod4$ with at most $n/2$ lines in three classes must be of the type $[k,k,k,k]$ where $k$ is an even integer with $n/3\leq k<n/2$. \end{proposition}

 For example, Proposition~\ref{prop4netrel} implies that every nontrivial relation in a 4-net(10) is complementable to one of type $[4,4,4,4]$, because every nontrivial relation in a 4-net(10) is complementable to a nonempty relation with at most 5 lines in three classes.
 Now consider the case of a 4-net(10) with two linearly independent nontrivial relations.
-Note that the sum of two nontrivial relations will produce a third relation.
-Although this relation will not be linearly independent, it will be nontrivial, and therefore by Proposition~\ref{prop4netrel} complementable to a relation of the type $[4,4,4,4]$.
-The following proposition constrains the manner in which two linearly independent relations $R_1$ and $R_2$ will intersect.
+Note the sum of two nontrivial relations $R_1$ and~$R_2$ will be a third relation, and because the relations are over $\F_2$, the sum is the symmetric difference $(R_1\cup R_2)\setminus(R_1\cap R_2)$.
+Although this third relation will not be linearly independent to $R_1$ and $R_2$, it will be nontrivial, and therefore by Proposition~\ref{prop4netrel} complementable to a relation of the type $[4,4,4,4]$.
+The following proposition constrains the manner in which two linearly independent relations intersect.

 \begin{proposition}[cf.~\cite{delisle2010search}] Suppose\/ $R_1$ and\/ $R_2$ are two linearly independent relations of type $[4,4,4,4]$ in a 4-net(10).
 Then each parallel class contains exactly one or two lines from both\/ $R_1$ and\/ $R_2$. \end{proposition} \begin{proof} Suppose $x$ is the number of lines in the first parallel class and both $R_1$ and $R_2$.
 Since the sum of $R_1$ and $R_2$ is a third relation that is complementable to one of type $[4,4,4,4]$, we have that $(4-x)+(4-x)$, the number of lines in the third relation and the first parallel class, is either $4$ or $10-4=6$.
 In the former case $x=2$ and in the latter case $x=1$.
 The same argument applies to every parallel class. \end{proof}